 map on the home page.

 I will also include notes on what pages I've recently updated here:

-I just completed pages for the Madison branch stations, Rocky
+pages to include this format.
+I also completed pages for the Madison branch stations, Rocky

 and Madison.
 This

 branch split from the A&Y main at Stokesdale.

 In early October, I have updated the format to and added photos to the Granite